seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

      Change your program from above to loop over all sequences and print them in the same fashion.

    Hint
-     You can use the function :dox:`SequenceStream#atEnd atEnd` to check whether a :dox:`SequenceStream` object is at the end of the file.
+     You can use the function :dox:`SequenceStream#atEnd` to check whether a :dox:`SequenceStream` object is at the end of the file.

    Solution
      .. container:: foldable